 - Sales Force Ltd, CRM systems used to store issues raised with the support helpdesk or information relating to the purchase of an Organisation's licence.

+We have contracts in place with all our sub-processors.
 If we have been given a general permission to use certain sub-contractors, we will provide you with reasonable notice if we need to change the sub-processors which we use from time to time.